• IEEE.org

 PEAB-CAC Accreditation Activities

 The Computer Society and the Association for Computing Machinery (ACM) jointly founded CSAB Inc. in the 1980s to support computing accreditation activities with ABET.
-Since then, the American Statistical Society (ASA) and INFORMS have become additional CSAB member societies.
+Since then, the American Statistical Association (ASA) and INFORMS have become additional CSAB member societies.

 CSAB serves as the lead ABET member society for accreditation of degree programs at the associate, baccalaureate, and master’s levels in Artificial Intelligence/Machine Learning, Computer Science, Cybersecurity, Data Science, Information Systems, Information Technology, and Software Engineering.
 It provides operational support for computing accreditation by appointing and training program evaluators in these disciplines and general computing.
 It also appoints commissioners to each of ABET’s four accreditation commissions, including all of the commissioners of ABET’s Computing Accreditation Commission.